siilas/snake-challenge/README.md

 # Backend Challenge

-Hello and welcome to the SumUp backend technical challenge.
+Hello and welcome to the backend technical challenge.
 This document will outline the challenge and provide you with the information needed in order to complete your task.